dips-21/my_practice/SELENIUM Interview.md

    Using driver.get("URL") on the current URL or using driver.getCurrentUrl() Using drier.navigate().to("URL") on the current URL or driver.navigate().to(driver.getCurrentUrl());
-   Using sendKeys(Keys.F5) on any textbox on the webpage
+   Using sendKeys(Keys.F5) on any textbox on the webpage using javaScriptExecutor - > jse.executeScript( "window.location.reload();");

 62) What is diff between driver.getWindowHandle() and driver.getWindowHandles()?
 -> driver.getWindowHandle() -> It returns a handle of the current page (a unique identifier) driver.getWindowHandles() -> It returns a set of handles of the all pages available.

-   In Selenium, getWindowHandle() is a method that returns the handle of the current active window.
+In Selenium, getWindowHandle() is a method that returns the handle of the current active window. getWindowHandle() returns a unique ID of the current window.
+This ID identifies the window within the driver instance. getWindowHandle() returns a value of the String type.
    It's useful for keeping track of the original window so you can return to it after switching to other windows.
    Syntax - String currentWindowHandle = driver.getWindowHandle().
-   How it works
-   getWindowHandle() returns a unique ID of the current window.
-   This ID identifies the window within the driver instance. getWindowHandle() returns a value of the String type.
-   When to use

 getWindowHandle() is useful when you need to identify the current window for immediate actions.
-   It's especially helpful when you have to keep track of the original window after switching to other window

-   getWindowHandles() returns the handles of all the windows opened by the web driver. switchTo().window() switches the WebDriver's focus to a specific window.
+It's especially helpful when you have to keep track of the original window after switching to other window. getWindowHandles() returns the handles of all the windows opened by the web driver. driver.switchTo().window(childWindow) switches the WebDriver's focus to a specific window.

 63) diff bet driver.close() and driver.quit() methods?
 ->  driver.close() -> to close current webDriver instance